diogohideo/commands_tips/README.md

 * oc get route/blog: use this command to get the route url
 * oc start-build blog: triggers a build to the related application (blog)
 * oc start-build blog --from-dir=. --wait: triggers a build using local code
-* oc get builds --watch: show all builds
 * oc describe bc/blog: show build configuration info
-*
+* oc cancel-build <build>: Cancel a running build.
+* oc get builds: Display a list of all builds, completed, cancelled and running.
+* oc get builds --watch: Monitor the progress of any active builds.
+* oc get pods --watch: Monitor any activity related to pods in the project.
+This will include pods run to handle building and deployment of an application.

 <a name="odo" />